olynch/SortingOutSorting/README.md

 #####Instructions

 1. Run `cmake .` in the root directory of the project.
-(If you want to use ninja, run `cmake -G Ninja`).
+(If you want to use ninja, run `cmake -G Ninja .`).
 2. Run `make` (or `ninja`).
 3. Run the executable with `./bin/SortingOutSorting`.
 It requires two arguments, the beginning and end of the path to each data file.
 For instance if the data files are in data/unsortedarrays/arrays(n).txt, you should run `./bin/SortingOutSorting data/unsortedarrays .txt`.